Term Life Insurance In Brooklyn: The Simple Truth

 Are employer-provided life insurance benefits enough?

 Usually not.
-While employer-provided life insurance or group term life insurance is a great option and often free, it’s rarely enough to fully protect your family.
+Though employer-provided life insurance is a great option and often free, it’s rarely enough coverage for your family.

 Most employers provide 1–2 times your annual salary as a death benefit.

-Keep in mind that if you change jobs or get laid off, you lose your coverage, which is risky, especially as you get older.
+If you end up changing jobs or get laid off, you could lose your coverage, which is risky, especially as you get older.

 Protecting your family shouldn’t be complicated, but it should definitely be done.